Makafushigi Adventure!: Cover versions

 In 1989, Harmony Gold created their own version of the song for their short-lived English dub of Dragon Ball, using the original Japanese music.
-It features an unknown singer.
-The lyrics are credited to Kathryn Nelligan.
+It features an unknown singer, while the lyrics are credited to Kathryn Nelligan.

+In 1991, the song was used for Tagalog news magazine Magandang Gabi...
+Bayan hosted by Noli de Castro, and from 1992 to 1996 it was used for Tagalog news program TV Patrol of ABS-CBN.

 The Creative Products Corporation also created an English version, used for their dub in the Philippines.
 The song was made by a short-lived singing and dancing group of children/teenagers named Age of Wonder, led by Gino Padilla.
 The full song was released onto a limited CD called Dragon Ball • Dragon Ball Z: Songs of a High Spirited Saga - Volume 1 in 1996.

 Funimation Entertainment also recorded the opening and closing themes, sung in English for their dub.
 "Mystical Adventure!" was sung by Jimi Tunnell and "Romantic Ageru yo" by Daphne Gere.
 Though the lyrics were not a literal translation of the original Japanese, they were still somewhat faithful.

 In 1998, the group Animetal recorded a heavy metal cover of "Makafushigi Adventure!" for their album This is Japanimetal Marathon.
 The Animetal tribute band Animetal USA covered the song in English on their 2011 self-titled debut album.

 Shoko Nakagawa covered "Romantic Ageru yo" for her 2007 anison cover album Shokotan☆Kaba ~ Anison ni Koi o Shite.

 Kazuya Yoshii included a cover of "Romantic Ageru yo", that features his The Yellow Monkey bandmate Hideaki Kikuchi on guitar, on his 2015 single "Chōzetsu☆Dynamic!".